 We have sought the advice of theater, conference and concert hall professionals for the 13,000 square foot performing arts space to make sure we will not try to be all things to all people, but a focused performing arts hall catering to Saratoga, and our surrounding community.

-The Hall was built in 1871 by Elbridge Boyden and is one of the earliest and finest examples of High Victorian Gothic architecture anywhere in the country.
+The Hall was built in 1871 and designed by renowned architect Elbridge Boyden and is one of the earliest and finest examples of High Victorian Gothic architecture anywhere in the country.
 Borrowing heavily from German and Italian Gothic Styles, Boyden created a remarkable structure.
 He contrasted the rose colored brick with light Ohio sandstone to define the pointed Gothic arches that frame the doors and windows and he used horizontal bands of this sandstone to unify the entire building.
 Inside, two walnut and ash staircases lead upstairs to the main theatre.
 The ceiling of this awe-inspiring room is forty-five feet above the floor.
 The balcony, which when in use, can seat two hundred, wraps around three sides of the auditorium.
 All of the supports that define the balcony and the ceiling beams feature gothic arches that echo those in the tall, abstract, Tiffany-inspired, stained-glass windows which dominate the room.
 The majestic bell tower, which is the tallest structure in Saratoga Springs, houses a 3,000 pound Meneely bell cast in nearby Troy, New York.